auth0/docs/articles/extensions/deploy-cli/references/deploy-cli-options.md

 ---
 # Deploy CLI Options

-The following options are supported by the cli.
+The following options are supported by the Deploy CLI tool `a0deploy`.

-`a0deploy --help`

 ## Commands